MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/get-started/java/android.md

 * We have Android Resource files
 * We used these from Java in Android Studio

-So for this sample to work, all the following are setup in the final APK:
+For this sample to work, all the following are set up in the final APK:

 * Xamarin.Android is configured on application start
-* .NET assemblies included in `assets/assemblies`
+* .NET assemblies included in **assets/assemblies**
-* `AndroidManifest.xml` modifications for your C# activities, etc.
+* **AndroidManifest.xml** modifications for your C# activities, etc.
-* Android Resources and Assets from .NET libraries
+* Android resources and assets from .NET libraries
-* [Android Callable Wrappers](https://developer.xamarin.com/guides/android/advanced_topics/java_integration_overview/android_callable_wrappers/) for any `Java.Lang.Object` subclass
+* [Android Callable Wrappers](~/android/platform/java-integration/android-callable-wrappers.md) for any `Java.Lang.Object` subclass

-If you are looking for an additional walkthrough, check out this video embedding Charles Petzold's [FingerPaint demo](https://developer.xamarin.com/samples/monodroid/ApplicationFundamentals/FingerPaint/) in an Android Studio project here:
+If you are looking for an additional walkthrough, check out the following video, which demonstrates embedding Charles Petzold's [FingerPaint demo](https://developer.xamarin.com/samples/monodroid/ApplicationFundamentals/FingerPaint/) in an Android Studio project:

 [![Embeddinator-4000 for Android](https://img.youtube.com/vi/ZVcrXUpCNpI/0.jpg)](https://www.youtube.com/watch?v=ZVcrXUpCNpI)